mohamedsaad308/cs50wp0/README.md

-cs50w first project, which is a simple airport website
+This is my cs50w project0
+It's a simple webisite divided into four sections Homepage, flight information, contact and airport map